theranbrig/Grouper/README.md

 ## About

-Frontend
+**Frontend**

 - Next.js React - Server Side Rendered React
 - Apollo Boost - Mutations / Queries / State Management

-Backend
+**Backend**

 - GraphQL Yoga Server - Express Server
 - Prisma DB - PostgreSQL Relational Database

 This project is developed first from a boilerplate that I have adapted for Next.js React and GraphQL with a Prisma SQL database.
 It can be found [HERE](https://github.com/theranbrig/React-GraphQL-Fullstack-Boilerplate).

+**Features**

+- This was built to utilize Next.js with React on the frontend for quick SSR React Components and caching.
+- Apollo Boost works to connect the backend data to the client side, as well has hold local state.
+All GraphQL Mutations and Queries are handled through Apollo.
-This was built to utilize Next.js with React on the frontend.
-Apollo Boost works as the   The API uses GraphQL with Apollo Client to connect to a Prisma database that is built using PostgreSQL.
-A testing suite was built using Jest and Enzyme to make sure that everything is up and running properly.
-This was a quick five day build meant to act as a coding challenge interview, so it is not mean to be perfect, but rather show off my ability to build a complete project in a short amount of time.
-The app is deployed using Heroku.
+- The API uses GraphQL with a GraphQL server to connect to a Prisma database that is built using PostgreSQL.
+The relational data structure allows for quick querying to the server.
+- A testing suite was built using Jest and Enzyme to make sure that everything is up and running properly.
+Snapshot testing was integrated as well.
+- The app is deployed using Heroku on both the front and back ends.

+This was a quick five day build meant to act as a coding challenge interview, so it is far from perfect yet.

 [Deployed Application](https://grouper-frontend.herokuapp.com)

-* **Note** - Since both the frontend and backend are deployed on Heroku there is an issue with iOS devices where the CORS does not work unless you change your settings.
-On iOS you must change the Prevent Cross-Site Tracking setting to off.
-This issue is noted, and will be fixed in the future.
+* **Note** - Since both the frontend and backend are deployed on Heroku there is an issue with Safari and the new cross site tracking blocker feature.
+This can be worked around, though it is just best to use Chrome or Firefox at this point in time.
+If you would like to use it on Safari you must change the Prevent Cross-Site Tracking setting to off.
+This issue is noted, and will be fixed in the future, with custom domain names to the frontend and backend.

 ## Installation